swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Changes in the second pitch:
   * Removed global actors; they will be part of a separate document.
   * Separated out the discussion of data races for reference types.
+  * Allow asynchronous calls to synchronous actor methods from outside the actor.

 * Original pitch [document](https://github.com/DougGregor/swift-evolution/blob/6fd3903ed348b44496b32a39b40f6b6a538c83ce/proposals/nnnn-actors.md)